 - Allows bacterial cells to withstand media of low osmotic pressure, such as water.

-- Bacteria are divided into two majors groups, called gram-positive and gram-negative based on Gram-stain reaction.
+- Bacteria are divided into two major groups, called gram-positive and gram-negative based on Gram-stain reaction.
 The difference in the cell-wall structure (thickness of the peptidoglycan layer) plays a major role in the differential staining reactions of bacteria.

 - Peptidoglycan is a good target for antibacterial drugs.
 Drugs like penicillins, cephalosporins, etc inhibit transpeptidase reaction (which makes cross-links between the two adjacent tetrapeptides) involved in peptidoglycan synthesis.

 - Lysozyme enzymes present in human tears, mucus, and saliva cleave peptidoglycan backbone breaking the glycosyl bonds of peptidoglycan, thus providing a major line of defense against bacterial infection.

-- Gram-positive bacteria are generally resistant to complement-mediated lysis because the thick peptidoglycan layer in their cell wall prevents insertion of the membrane attack complex (MAC) into the inner membrane.
+- Gram-positive bacteria are generally resistant to complement-mediated lysis because the thick peptidoglycan layer in their cell wall prevents the insertion of the membrane attack complex (MAC) into the inner membrane.